-The amount of skin and fat to be removed is assessed by the surgeon and marked on the inside of the upper arms and then removed surgically.
+The amount of skin and fat to be removed is assessed by the surgeon and marked on the inside of the upper arms.

 The idea is to place the resultant scar in the most invisible position.

-This way even without sleeves the scar is not visible from front or back in a social encounter.
+In this way, even without sleeves the scar is not visible from front or back in a social encounter.